Kaisiq/ja-gamejam/idea.md

 - if the timer reaches 0, a cinematic of how the police is comming in and getting you is shown
 - if the player unlocks the button and clicks it, he sees a rocket through the window and it hits the ground, making the screen white; show end credits
 - the game should be easily playable on mobile phone or desktop with only a mouse

+## Puzzle Ideas
+1. A key is hidden somewhere in the room.
+The key opens a drawer in the desk.
+2. Inside the drawer is a piece of paper with a riddle.
+3. The answer to the riddle is a word.
+The word is a password to the computer.
+4. On the computer, there is a file with the combination for the lock.